anoopsarkar/nlp-class-hw-archive/chunker/readme.md

 This shows the different options you can use in your training algorithm implementation.
 In particular the -n option will let you run your algorithm for less or more iterations to let your code run faster with less accuracy or slower with more accuracy.
-Please use the -n option in your code so that we are able to run your code with different number of iterations.
+You must implement the -n option in your code so that we are able to run your code with different number of iterations.